 Spicy and delicious, Moroccan carrot salad combines cooked sliced carrots in a zingy dressing.
 A perfect side dish, or as part of a mezze platter or buffet.

-Another Israeli favourite here – Moroccan carrot salad.
-I’ve no idea how ‘Moroccan’ this is, but it is certainly enjoyed widely in Israel.
-You can even buy little tubs of it alongside the humous in supermarkets and corner shops.
-Not that they’re as good as the real thing, lovingly homemade 🙂
+I’ve no idea how authentically ‘Moroccan’ this carrot salad is, but it is certainly enjoyed widely in Israel at least!
+You can buy little tubs of it alongside the humous in supermarkets and corner shops.
+They’re good, but never quite as good as the real thing, lovingly homemade.
+Obviously.

-Anyway, back to the Moroccan carrot salad.
-It consists of cooked, sliced carrots, in a spicy dressing, usually with some chopped herb or other for a bit of greenery.
+Moroccan carrot salad consists of cooked, sliced carrots, in a spicy dressing, usually with some chopped herb or other for a bit of greenery.
 I’ve had versions which were extremely sharp, almost sour.
 And others that were ridiculously sweet.
 Some with no chopped herbs, others with an abundance.
-One restaurant version we sent back as being inedibly salty.
-There is no single recipe for this (usually!) delightful dish.
+One restaurant version was almost inedibly salty.
+There is no single recipe for this delightful dish.

 So, while I’d say that this serves 4 as a side dish, that does rather depend on your enthusiasm!

 Want deliciously easy, family-friendly recipes like this one delivered straight to your inbox?
 Click here to sign up.
 (Of course, I’ll never pass on your email address to anyone.)